isar/isar/docs/docs/recipes/full_text_search.md

 This query is super fast but there are some problems:

 1. We can only search for entire words
-2. We do not consider punctation
+2. We do not consider punctuation
 3. We do not support other whitespace characters

 ## Splitting text the right way